 The International Senate consists of a maximum of 20 members, plus the President and Vice-President.
 The term of office is four years.
 Eight seats are reserved for the member associations which make the largest financial contributions to the federation's international work.
 The International Senate has several functions, including formulating policy changes and drawing up procedural guidelines.

-The Management Council consists of the Management Team, plus eight representatives from the member associations.
+The Management Council consists of the Management Team, plus eight representatives from the member associations, and is chaired by the President.
 Through exchange with all of the member associations, the Management Council makes recommendations for Senate decisions, approves work plans developed by the Management Team, and defines the federation's targets.

 The Management Council